Frenzoid/DOD_Server/README.md

 - This image can also be pulled from the [Docker-hub](https://hub.docker.com/repository/docker/xenium/dayofdragons/).

 ## Env vars:
-### Downloading, Installation and Configuration values.
+### Download, Installation and Configuration values.
 - ```EULA```: (STRING) Env variable to accept the EULA of this software, to do so, just set it to "accept" .
 Default: unset.
 - ```UPDATEGAME```: (BOOLEAN) Env variable that triggers the update / initial install of the server (done on container restart).
 Default: true.
 - ```UPDATECONFIG```: (BOOLEAN) Env variable that syncs the config of the server with the config env vars values (done on container restart).
 Default: true.